Eseperio/yii2-command-palette/ROADMAP.md

       found, we will use the text of the link as title, and the url as action.
 If link has no text (i.e: an icon link), we will use the title attribute if available, otherwise, we will skip the link, and if debug enabled, show a message in console indicating that link was skipped due to missing text.
+    - Using an additional param in widget, user may provide selector/s for elements to be excluded from scraping.
+If link is inside one of those elements, it will be skipped.
+    - Prevent duplicates by checking if link is already in command palette items.
 - [ ] **Warn about unsecure actions**: whenever a url is not http and not https, show a red label before title with text "unsecure".
 If link is mailto, show a yellow label with text "email".
 If link is tel, show a green label with text "phone".